 Dine at All Three Sandals Saint Lucia Resorts

 Lastly, one of the top things to do in St Lucia is eat all of the delicious food.
 Hands down, Sandals has the best restaurants out of any resort that I’ve visited.
 There’s so much choice, whether it’s a casual eatery or a fine dining restaurant.
 Through the Sandals Exchange Program, you have the chance to dine at 27 restaurants across all three resorts.
 You might have to return to the resort several times to dine at all of the establishments.
-While I will be highlighting all of the food at the Sandals Resorts in Saint Lucia in another blog post soon, here are a couple of my favorite meals.
+If you’re interested in a more in-depth look at the restaurants, check out my vegan all inclusive dining guide to the Sandals resorts.

 Soy is a Japanese and sushi restaurant at the Sandals Grande St Lucian.
 They have lots of vegetarian and vegan options, and they’re able to easily adapt many meals for gluten-free diets.
 I ordered several dishes, including the miso soup, edamame, veggie spring rolls, tofu salad, and vegetarian sushi rolls.

 The Indian restaurant at Sandals Grande St Lucian is a feast for the senses.
 There are a few vegetarian/vegan options on the menu, including the Aloo Gobi (cauliflower and potato curry), Dal Basanti (yellow lentil dish), Vegetable Bullets (battered and fried veggies) and Vegetable Samosas.

 The staff at Josephine’s Creperie can make both vegan and gluten-free crepes, upon request.
 I ordered a sweet crepe filled with chocolate and bananas, topped with chocolate sauce that made my day!
 It was so tasty, and I was so grateful that they could prepare a sweet vegan treat.

 Want to see more photos of Saint Lucia?